AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 AMReX's communication algorithms are often regions of code that increase in wall clock time when the application is load imbalanced, due to the MPI_Wait calls in these functions.
-To better understand if this is occuring and by how much, you can turn on an AMReX timed synchronization with the runtime variable: ``amrex.use_profiler_syncs=1`` This adds named timers beginning with ``SyncBeforeComms`` immediately prior to the start of the FillBoundary, ParallelCopy and particle Redistribute functions, isolating any prior load imbalance to that timer
+To better understand if this is occurring and by how much, you can turn on an AMReX timed synchronization with the runtime variable: ``amrex.use_profiler_syncs=1`` This adds named timers beginning with ``SyncBeforeComms`` immediately prior to the start of the FillBoundary, ParallelCopy and particle Redistribute functions, isolating any prior load imbalance to that timer